This is where you will find Liz's

 Something a little bit different from my usual illustrations and logo-work: here we have three poster-designs I put together for Lyra: A Dark Fairytale, a retelling of Hans Christian Andersen's classic tale of 'The Little Mermaid' through musical theatre and circus arts, featuring the characters of Mr Wednesday and Lyra.
 Click on each image to find out more.

-Here are the mock-ups I put together for 'Horse Love'.
-The brief I received was very broad (there had to be something to represent a horse, and something to represent love!) so I got to play around with some very different styles.
+The brief I received for this commission was very broad (there had to be something to represent a horse, and something to represent love!) so I got to play around with some very different styles.
 Click on each image to find out about the designs.

 19 the Coffeehouse

 ... is a community cafe in Cambourne that provides a comfortable and welcoming space for people to relax and socialise.
 It is staffed by a team of dedicated volunteers and recently they asked me to design some banners to raise awareness and encourage more volunteers to come forward and get involved.
-Here are my four offerings (with contact details removed), of which two were finally chosen to be made into banners.
+Here are my four offerings (personal details redacted), of which two were finally chosen to be made into banners.

 Click on each image to find out more or visit 19's website here.